Sagleft/utopia-zodiac/README.md

 # utopia-zodiac
-An example of WEB 3.0 horoscope bot
+:waxing_crescent_moon: An example of WEB 3.0 horoscope bot

-## Configuring the bot
+## :zap: Configuring the bot

 1. [Download a ready-made release](releases) or build a bot from source.
 2. [Create API key](https://rapidapi.com/Alejandro99aru/api/horoscope-astrology).